 He famously kept his parrot Cap’n Flint on his shoulder.
 The pirate stereotype bloomed from fiction rather than being influenced by fact.

-It is possible that real pirates walked around with parrots on their shoulders.
-Not many accounts of this can be found.
-If it did happen, they intended to sell the parrot later.
-This was often the case with monkeys.
+It’s possible that real pirates walked around with parrots on their shoulders, but not many accounts of this can be found.
+If it did happen, they intended to sell the parrot later, which was often the case with monkeys.

 Pirates might entertain themselves by playing with them or letting parrots sit on their shoulders during the voyage.
-Once the ship reached a port where it could sell goods, parrots would be treated like any other cargo.
-They would be sold for profit, and the pirate would return to work.
+Once the ship reached a port where it could sell goods, parrots would be treated like any other cargo, and they would be sold for profit, and the pirate would return to work.